OxideMod/Oxide.Docs/docs/guides/developers/best-practices.md

 ### 4.2 Load Testing

 Load testing involves testing your plugin under heavy or maximum workload to evaluate its performance and stability under such conditions.
-This kind of testing is especially important for multiplayer game plugins<sup><a href="/glossary#plugins">[3]</a></sup> like Rust, where the server might need to handle many players simultaneously.
+This kind of testing is especially important for multiplayer game plugins like Rust, where the server might need to handle many players simultaneously.

 For load testing, you might simulate many players performing actions that use your plugin.
 Depending on your plugin's functionality, consider testing with a realistic number of players and actions that those players might perform.